Magellanic Stream

-The Magellanic Stream is a stream of high-velocity clouds of gas extending from the Large and Small Magellanic Clouds over 100° through the Galactic south pole of the Milky Way.
-The stream contains a gaseous feature dubbed the leading arm.
+The Magellanic Stream is a stream of high-velocity clouds of gas extending behind the Large and Small Magellanic Clouds over 100° through the Galactic south pole of the Milky Way.
+Associated with the stream is the leading arm feature.
 The stream was sighted in 1965 and its relation to the Magellanic Clouds was established in 1974.

 Discovery and early observations

 In 1965, anomalous velocity gas clouds were found in the region of the Magellanic Clouds.
 The gas stretches for at least 180 degrees across the sky.
 This corresponds to 180 kpc (600,000 ly) at an approximate distance of 55 kpc (180,000 ly).
 The gas is very collimated and polar with respect to the Milky Way.
 The velocity range is huge (from −400 to 400 km s−1 in reference to Local Standard of Rest) and velocity patterns do not follow the rest of the Milky Way.
 Hence, it was determined to be a classic high-velocity cloud.

 However, the gas was not mapped, and the connection to the two Magellanic Clouds was not made.
 The Magellanic Stream as such was discovered as a Neutral Hydrogen (HI) gas feature near the Magellanic Clouds by Wannier & Wrixon in 1972.
 Its connection to the Magellanic Clouds was made by Mathewson et al. in 1974.

 Owing to the closeness of the Magellanic Clouds and the ability to resolve individual stars and their parallaxes, and proper motion, subsequent observations gave the full 6-dimensional phase space information of both clouds (with very large relative errors for the transverse velocities).
 This enabled the calculation of the likely past orbit of the Large and the Small Magellanic Cloud in relation to the Milky Way.
 The calculation necessitated large assumptions, for example, on the shapes and masses of the 3 galaxies, and the nature of dynamical friction between the moving objects.
 Observations of individual stars revealed details of star formation history.